Ani-Moopa/Moopa/README.md

   - [x] Ability to edit list inside detail page
 - [ ] Working on Manga pages

+## Bug Report

+If you encounter any issues or bug on the site please head to [issues](https://github.com/DevanAbinaya/Ani-Moopa/issues) and create a bug report there.

 ## For Local Development

 1. Clone this repository using :